microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/README.md

     - App location = `/`
     - Api location = `/api`
     - Output location = `build`
+1. Click on 'Review + create' to create the Static Web App

 1. Once the resource is created, it will automatically deploy your app to a URL listed in the Azure portal.